-Biotin, also known as vitamin H or vitamin B7, is a water soluble vitamin that is essential for the body, as it is linked to the production of glycogen and proteins, which means it's important for keeping your skin and hair healthy, guaranteeing cell energy, and maintaining protein production.
+Biotin, also known as vitamin H or vitamin B7, is a water soluble vitamin that is essential for the body.
+It is required for the production of glycogen and proteins, and helps to keep your skin and hair healthy.

 Biotin is an essential vitamin that has many benefits, such as:

 - Being an energy source for cells, since it's essential for the production of glycogen, which also helps regulate glucose levels;

 - Stimulating the production of proteins, as it aids in the formation of amino acids, which are the building blocks of proteins;

 - Strengthening hair and nails, since it contributes to the production of proteins that are essential for healthy nails and hair;

 - Promoting skin health, because it ensures the body produces collagen and keratin, which are essential proteins to guarantee skin elasticity and resistance;

 - Increasing the reabsorption of vitamins B12, B5 and folic acid, which help to maintain optimal body functioning;